-Upon completion of the course, students will have a global understanding of our Solar System, how it was formed, and its place within a larger scale.
+Upon completion of the course, students will have a global understanding of Astronomy, astronomical objects, and the Universe as a whole.
 They will also learn the history of the science which led to our current knowledge.
-While working in groups towards solving class assignments, students will experience the collaborative nature of science, especially today.

 How to Succeed in this Course: